 It is very easy when planning a carving to fall into the trap of searching for a suitable photograph in a magazine and trying to copy what you see.
 Many carvers are so set on getting all the anatomy somewhere near correct that they lose the essence of the subject.
 This need not be the case.
 Simply study your subject and have confidence that you can carve it to your own design.
 Then it is matter of making sure you are clear in your own mind exactly what it is that you hope to produce.
 In this case it was the playful side of a young polar bear.

 Animal Photo Archive

-Collection of animal photos to help guide your animal carvings.
+Collection of animal photos to help guide your wood carved animal.